 Can not use the “sbc.contoso.com” domain as it was not configured for this tenant.”

-The IP address that you need to point the ‘A’ record to should have been sent to you after you first contacted Voice Elements for setting up the Teams Phone Calling plan.
+The IP address that you need to point the ‘A’ record was given to you from the customer portal as you worked through the Setup Step-by-Step.
 If you don’t have this IP address, please send an email to email@example.com.

 After you setup the ‘A’ record, you can test the validity of your record by either logging into our web site (customer.voiceelements.com) or simply trying to ping your newly created FQDN.
 Note: You may not get a reply from the ping but when setup correctly you will see that it resolves to the IP address you specified when you created the ‘A’ record.
 Also note that after creating the ‘A’ record it often takes up to an hour for it to replicate across the internet depending on your setup.